marcellBan/heroku-flask/index.md

 The first command will ask for your credentials, use the email and password that you use for your *Heroku* account.

 The second command will open up a remote connection to your database (the interface is basically identical to the standard `psql` program that you might run from the terminal with only a few minor features missing).
 Now you can run your SQL queries to set up your database.
 When you are done you can exit with the usual `\q`.
+Also you will need to run this command in your project directory or specify your app with the `-a {app-name}` option.

 ### Loading the configuration in your app and connecting it to the database